Rodgers31/web-44-rodgers-otieno-web-sprint-challenge-advanced-web-applications/README.md

 * Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 * It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-### Task 4: Stretch Goals

-**IMPORTANT:** Only work on stretch goals after completing your MVP!

-When completing these goals, make sure to use a **new branch** to ensure your MVP code is not overwritten.
-You can branch off `<firstName-lastName>` by executing `git checkout -b stretch`.
-When you are fully sure your stretch code is ready for feedback, merge your stretch code with main using `git checkout <firstName-lastName>` and `git merge stretch.`

-These goals may or may not be things you have learned in this module but they build on the material you just studied:

-* [ ] Build out another form to add a new color to your color list
-* [ ] Build a custom hook called `useApi` that you can use to make all of your API calls
-* [ ] Add more tests to give you further confidence in the code you're shipping

 ### Reference Materials

 #### API Documentation